gordonshlai/studentProgressionApp/README.md

 # studentProgressionAppFrontend
-Student Progression App Frontend | React Native
+Frontend of the Student Progression App
+A cross platform mobile application for the university councillors to monitor their students' academic performance.

+# Technology Utilized
+React Native (JavaScript)
+Expo